 We owe all children a planet Earth as wonderful as the one we have enjoyed.

 The Norwegian Grandparents Climate Campaign, GCC, was formed in 2006 by a group of concerned elders, many of whom formerly held influential positions in Norwegian society.
+The initiative came from Halfdan Wiik, librarian and lifelong environmental activist living at the island of Stord south of Bergen.

 GCC regards global warming as the greatest ethical challenge of our times and a matter of intergenerational justice.
 GCC’s aim is to contribute to securing a healthy planet for coming generations.
 This demands a radical reduction of our dependency on fossil resources, and a speedy conversion to green energy